jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - yellow handle display point, remove PB
 - is trip to lockout after closing a template setting or hardcoded?
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
+- !!!!
+How does exiting loop scheme work when we add extra logic so that switches don't close into faults?
+Maybe just time out if switch opened due to LOV?

 Notes:
 - Regarding Directional Ties, customer could instead choose to coordinate with different tie timings